Saro0800/base_pose_opt_ws/README.md

     source devel/setup.bash
     rosrun base_optimization des_EE_pose_publisher.py __ns:=locobot
     ```

+## Possible errors
+### Error with the URDF file
+The python module used to parse the URDF file is `urdfpy`.
+This module needs relative/absolute paths to be used for the mesh files.
+For this reason, when you copy the URDF of your robot inside the "model" folder of the "generate_pointcloud" modules, please be sure to specify relative/absolute paths for the meshes, otherwise `urdfpy` will fail to parse your URDF file.

 ## Cite us
 If you use the code in this repository in your research, please cite the following paper: